-Criterion 30: The producer of the product and applicant company shall as per law comply with relevant environmental legislation and government orders at the Local, State, and Commonwealth levels (if these have been issued).
+Criterion 33: The manufacturer of the product and applicant company are required by law to comply with relevant environmental legislation and government orders at the Local, State and Commonwealth levels (if these have been issued).
 Where a producer is from an overseas jurisdiction, it is that jurisdiction's environmental regulations that apply.
-Where the producer has been found guilty of a breach of any environmental legislation or permit(s) within the last two years, there must be evidence of corrective action.
+Where the producer has been found guilty of a breach of any environmental legislation or permit(s) within the last 2-years there must be evidence of corrective action.

-DoC 30.1: Signed declaration from an Executive Officer of the organisation stating compliance with applicable environmental legislation and government orders;
+DoC 33.1: Signed declaration from an Executive Officer of the organisation stating compliance to environmental legislation and government orders;

-DoC 30.2: Signed declaration disclosing any breaches of environmental legislation or permits and the date of the breach.
-Applicant shall:
+DoC 33.2: Signed declaration of any breaches of environmental legislation or permits and the date of the breach.
+Applicant must:

-DoC 30.3: Provide a Legal Register listing applicable environmental legislation (including applicable Regulations under that legislation) in, or as an attachment to the above two declarations (31.1 and 31.2).
+DoC 33.3: Provide a Legal Register listing applicable environmental legislation (including applicable Regulations under that legislation) in, or as an attachment to above two declarations (33.1 and 33.2).
 The Legal Register shall:

-- For each applicable Act and Regulation listed, state whether the manufacturer and applicant company comply; or have a certified ISO 14001, Eco-Management and Audit Scheme (EMAS) or equivalent environmental management system in place; and; - List relevant permits granted by the EPA or an equivalent national, state or local body;
+- For each applicable Act and Regulation listed, state whether the manufacturer and applicant company comply; or have a certified ISO 14001, Eco-Management and Audit Scheme (EMAS) or equivalent environmental management system in place; and - List relevant permits granted by the EPA or an equivalent national body; and

-DoC 30.4: Evidence of corrective action following identification of a breach of environmental legislation, if applicable.
+DoC 33.4: Evidence of corrective action following a guilty verdict, if applicable.